SandipSingh14/DevOps_tools/README.md

 ![devops.png]

-# Details on Tools and Techonologies
+# Details on Tools and Technologies

 [Ubuntu] : [Ubuntu] is the base OS on which other tools will run.
 * Topics to cover in [Ubuntu];
-    * [Web Servers] : A software programe responsible for accepting web requests as HTTP from clients are known as web browsers and serving the requests as HTTP responses with requested data.
+    * [Web Servers] : A software program responsible for accepting web requests as HTTP from clients are known as web browsers and serving the requests as HTTP responses with requested data.
-    * [File Servers] : A computer responsible for storing documents such as files, photographs, movies, images, databases, etc. attached to a network that has tobe providing a shared location for storing things.
+    * [File Servers] : A computer responsible for storing documents such as files, photographs, movies, images, databases, etc. attached to a network that has to be providing a shared location for storing things.
     * [Mail Server] : An application server that install and configure to sends/recives emails from email clients or mail server.
     * [Domain Name Service (DNS)] : Domain Name Service is a service which maps IP addresses to domain name which can be easily memorized by humans.